Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Observations and Imaging Procedures

-In Appendix~\ref{sec:priism_image}, we present a quantitative evaluation of the PRIISM imaging performance, including (i) validation of image fidelity in the visibility domain, (ii) estimation of effective spatial resolution via point-source injection method, and (iii) the procedure for generating restored images, which incorporate beam convolution and residual addition for compatibility with conventional imaging outputs.
+In Appendix~\ref{sec:priism_image}, we present a quantitative evaluation of PRIISM imaging performance, including (i) validation of image fidelity in the visibility domain, (ii) estimation of effective spatial resolution using a point-source injection method, and (iii) a procedure for generating restored images that incorporates beam convolution and residual addition for compatibility with conventional imaging outputs.

 Throughout this study, we adopt a dual-image strategy that leverages the strengths of both high-resolution modeling and reliable noise estimation.
 The original PRIISM model images are used for morphological analyses where the preservation of spatial resolution is critical.
 In contrast, the restored images serve as beam-matched representations suited for analyses requiring accurate noise characterization, such as spectral index measurements.